Everything You Need to Know About Logo File Formats

 Raster Logo File Formats

-Raster files are made of hundreds of individual pixels creating the image, much like a mosaic.
-This is why they are resolution-dependent; you cannot scale them without loosing quality.
+Raster files are made of hundreds of individual pixels, creating an image much like a mosaic.
+This is why they are resolution-dependent; you cannot scale them without losing quality.

 Raster logo file formats work for complex designs with detailed colour variations and gradients, as these elements can be challenging to express as vectors.